Trump, kids can't arbitrate marketing scam case - US Court of Appeals | ExBulletin

 By Jonathan Stempel

-NEW YORK (Reuters) – A federal appeals court has ruled that former U.S. President Donald Trump and his adult children cannot arbitrate a fraud lawsuit accusing them of exploiting their last name to promote a marketing scam targeting poor and working class.
+NEW YORK (Reuters) Federal appeals court said former US President Donald Trump and his adult children could not arbitrate a fraud lawsuit accusing them of exploiting their last name to promote a marketing scam targeting the poor and the working class.

-The 2nd U.S. Court of Appeals in Manhattan said the plaintiffs’ agreements to arbitrate claims against multi-level marketing firm American Communications Network did not extend to the Trumps, who had not signed the agreements. .
+The Second United States Court of Appeals in Manhattan said the plaintiffs’ agreements to arbitrate claims against multi-level marketing firm American Communications Network did not extend to the Trumps, who had not signed the agreements. .

 Lawyers for the Trump family did not immediately respond to requests for comment on Wednesday’s 3-0 decision.